uthbees/cloud-notes/README.md

 Instructions for using the software:

 This is just an API for now, so all I have for a frontend is the Swagger UI API specification page.
 It should still work though - you can query the API endpoints under the "in scope" section using the "try it out" buttons.
+(Note that you will not be able to see the contents of any notes, because the only endpoint that gives access to that information was determined to be out of scope for the sprint.)

 ## Development Environment